 - All first-year students must take the ALEKS Math Placement Test.

-- All transfer and post-baccalaurate students newly admitted to OSU must take the ALEKS Math Placement Test, unless you have earned a C- or better in a college-level course from another college or university; or via a CLEP exam, AP exam, or IB exam.
+- All transfer and post-baccalaurate students newly admitted to OSU must take the ALEKS Math Placement Test, unless your OSU transcript shows that you have earned a C- or better in a college-level course from another college or university; or via a CLEP exam, AP exam, or IB exam.